fabie37/Bevali/timelog.md

 ### 09 Jan 2022

 * *3 hours* Added automatic handling for new connected peers to request applications state from them.

+## week 15

+### 11 Jan 2022
+* *4 hours* Added mine functionality to propogate newly mined blocks through the network.
+Need to do more testing.